The Painting & The Cat

 That is very strange," said the elephant.

 So the bear went.
 He, too, stood between the painting and the hole in the wall, facing the mirror.
-When he came back, he said, "Both the cat and the donkey have lied; there is nothing in that hole in the wall but a bear."
+And so the bear's reflection likewise covered the painting.
+When the bear came back, he said, "Both the cat and the donkey have lied; there is nothing in that hole in the wall but a bear."

 Great was the surprise and puzzlement of the animals.
 Each was now anxious to make the test himself and get at the straight truth.
 The elephant sent them one at a time.